 Both of these developments -- the recognition of the relationship between dust and impaired lung function and the change in the conception of the natural history of CWP -- are well described in this document.
 These two conclusions lay the foundation for estimating risk associated with occurrence of PMF and COPD.

-The risk estimations are well founded in the scientific literature.
-Papers by Attfield (1992), Attfield & Morring (1992), and Hurley and MacLaren (1987) are the essential papers for estimating risk.
-In addition, the PhD thesis by Seixas (1992) which is the foundation for the five references cited is an important contribution to estimating the risk of impaired lung function associated with dust exposure.
+The risk estimations are reasonably well founded in the scientific literature.
+Papers by Attfield (1992), Attfield & Morring (1992, 1993) provide the exposure-response relationships needed to set exposure limits.